cicerobcastro/movie_project/README.md

 Explaining Files of Project:

 - entertainment_center: Has a JSON with information of movies, series.
-- media: Has a Class who receive and store JSON and call browser;
+- media: Class who receive and store JSON and call browser;
-- fresh_tomatoes: Has a HTML who is called and run the website;
+- fresh_tomatoes: HTML who is called and run the website;

 # Version used in the project: Python 3.7.0